psionic12/translate/README.md

 # How to import this into your Chrome

 go to chrome://extensions/ -> check the developer mode -> Load unpacked extension..., choose the project path.

+# How to change the shortcut

+By default, the shortcut for this Ctrl+Shift+Y (or Command+Shift+Y on Mac), you can change it in "Keyboard shortcuts" in chrome://extensions/